 Additionally, users can leverage the Kubernetes service object to create a stable IP for your VMs with the management network.

 The Harvester network-controller leverages the multus and bridge CNI plugins to implement its customized L2 bridge VLAN network.
 It helps to connect your VMs to the host network interface and can be accessed from internal and external networks using the physical switch.

 The below diagram illustrates how the VLAN network works in Harvester.

-- The Harvester network-controller uses a bridge for a node and a pair of veth for a VM to implement the VLAN.
+- The Harvester network-controller creates a bridge for each node and a pair of veth for each VM to implement its VLAN network.
 The bridge acts as a switch to forward the network traffic from or to VMs and the veth pair is like the connected ports between VMs and the switch.

-- VMs within the same VLAN can communicate with each other, while the VMs within different VLANs can't.
+- VMs within the same VLAN can communicate with each other, while the VMs from different VLANs can't.